janm31415/meshscript/README.md

     DESCRIPTION
     	(save id "file.ext") writes the object with tag `id` to file.
 The filetype is determined by the extension that is given.
-You can export meshes to STL, PLY, OBJ, or TRC, pointclouds to PLY, OBJ, or TRC, morphable models to SSM.
+You can export meshes to STL, PLY, OBJ, OFF, or TRC, pointclouds to PLY, OBJ, PTS, XYZ, or TRC, morphable models to SSM.

     NAME
     	shape-predict